Mehar14/Mehar14/README.md

 ## Hi there! 👋

-I am a computer science graduate from NUST with interests
+I am a Computer Science graduate from NUST passionate about working on projects related to Generative AI and Natural Language Processing.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...